Love Equals Death: Post-breakup activity

 Following Love Equals Death's disbanding, Duffs, Jordon, and Kelly-Holden formed a new band, Good Knives, with singer Shaun Phillips of British punk rock band The Ruined.
 Using songs they had written for Love Equals Death's proposed second album and working with producer Lee Dyness, the group released an eponymously titled album in March 2010 and toured Europe.

 In November 2011 Chon Travis was arrested in Ukiah, California, and jailed on charges of methamphetamine and ecstasy use, possession and transport of methamphetamine for sale, and driving with a suspended license, after police reportedly found more than 11 grams of methamphetamine in his car.
 Travis denied the accusations, claiming the evidence had been planted and that he had tried to cooperate with the police.

+Reformation

+In 2019 Chon Travis reformed Love Equals Death with a new lineup.
+A compilation, The Hour of Resurrection (2021) and a new full length album, Gravity and Grace (2022), were released on SBAM Records.

+Travis died on August 11, 2024, during a European Tour.
+He was found dead with his guitar in a hotel room in Stafford.